IdrisAkintobi/ai_class/README.md

-# AI simple explanation
+# AI simplified

-Simple functions to explain the basics of AI
+A repository to explain the basics of AI (NLP)